 |Intel Core i3-10110Y||Laptop/Mobile||2||4||3278|

-Currently, the Intel Core i3 10320 is the flagship CPU for desktop.
-It also features 4 cores and 8 threads.
-But the most popular i3 for desktops from this generation is the i3 10100.
+Currently, the Intel Core i3 10320 is the flagship CPU for desktops.
+It also features four cores and eight threads.
+But this generation’s most popular i3 for desktops is the i3 10100.

-One very interesting aspect about this generation is how the laptop/mobile segment of the i3 CPUs are divided.
-For starters, they are all dual core based.
+One very interesting aspect of this generation is how the laptop/mobile segment of the i3 CPUs is divided.
+For starters, they are all dual-core-based.

-Secondly, all mobile based i3s from this generation are low-powered battery saving CPUs with specific purpose.
+Secondly, all mobile-based i3s from this generation are low-powered battery-saving CPUs with specific purposes.

-- G Series 10th Gen i3 i3 CPU, such as i3-1005G1 with their TDP of 15W are the most efficient with the 10nm transistor size and have almost a comparable performance to U series CPUs (in certain benchmarks).
+- G Series 10th Gen i3 i3 CPUs, such as i3-1005G1 with their TDP of 15W, are the most efficient with the 10nm transistor size and have almost a comparable performance to U series CPUs (in certain benchmarks).
 G1-G7 indicates the iGPU performance grade.

-In the end, all mobile based CPUs from 10th gen feature 2 cores and 4 threads whereas desktop based i3 CPUs features 4 cores and 8 threads.
+Ultimately, all mobile-based CPUs from the 10th gen feature two cores and four threads, whereas desktop-based i3 CPUs feature four cores and eight threads.

 Cores in 9th Gen Intel Core i3 CPUs

-9th generation i3 CPU, released back in Q1 2019, are only available for the desktop segment.
+9th generation i3 CPUs, released in Q1 2019, are only available for the desktop segment.

-Unlike the desktop based 10th Gen i3 CPUs, 9th Gen i3 CPUs DO NOT feature hyper threading.
-Hence, they are all 4 cores / 4 threads.
+Unlike the desktop-based 10th Gen i3 CPUs, 9th Gen i3 CPUs DO NOT feature hyperthreading.
+Hence, they are all four cores/four threads.

-This generation offers various different models of Intel Core i3 CPUs for desktop differentiated by their performance.
+This generation offers various different Intel Core i3 CPUs models for desktops differentiated by their performance.

-Again, the number of cores in this generation is uniform at 4 and since it does not offer hyper threading, the multi-core performance is not comparable to their desktop counterparts from 10th generation.
+Again, the number of cores in this generation is uniform at 4.
+Since it does not offer hyper-threading, the multi-core performance is not comparable to their desktop counterparts from the 10th generation.

 Cores in 8th Gen Intel Core i3 CPUs

-All generation before 8th had dual cores for their i3 CPUs for laptops AND desktops.
+All generations before the 8th had dual cores for their i3 CPUs for laptops AND desktops.

 |Intel Core i3-8145U||Laptop||2||4||5590|

-The Intel Core i3-8100H was the first laptop based high performance i3 CPU to offer quad core CPU.
+The Intel Core i3-8100H was the first laptop-based high-performance i3 CPU to offer a quad-core CPU.

-Similarly, the i3-8100 was the first to offer quad cores on desktop.
+Similarly, the i3-8100 was the first to offer quad cores on a desktop.

 Cores in 7th Gen Intel Core i3 CPUs

-7th generation was the last Intel Core i3 generation to feature a mere 2 cores across the board for desktops and for laptops.
+The 7th generation was the last Intel Core i3 generation to feature a mere two cores across the board for desktops and laptops.